peck/engineering-assessment/Readme.md

 # Engineering Challenge

-We strive to be a practical and pragmatic team here at Estee Lauder Companies.
+We strive to be a practical and pragmatic team.
 That extends to the way that we work with you to understand if this team is a great fit for you.
 We want you to come away with a great understanding of the kind of things that we actually do day to day and what it is like to work in our teams.

 We don't believe that whiteboard coding with someone watching over your shoulder accurately reflects our day to day.
 Instead we'd like to be able to discuss code that you have already written when we meet.